 Support for researchers

 As part of the Biomedical Research Centre, Nowgen helps researchers involve patients and the wider public in the research process.
-This includes delivering training and creating support tools.
+If you want advice about engagement and involvement in research, please get in touch.

-During late 2010, Nowgen mapped the involvement and engagement activities undertaken within the Biomedical Research Centre to get the views of senior researchers on:
+Nowgen have mapped the involvement and engagement activities undertaken within the Biomedical Research Centre to get the views of senior researchers on:

 - What kinds of involvement and engagement work they and their teams had done